Urbit-Systems-Technical-Journal/nocksite/content/compiling/relationship-to-hoon.md

 [8 [1 [8 [1 0] [1 8 [9 36 0 16.383] 9 2 10 [6 [0 14] 7 [0 3] 9 5 0 7] 0 2] 0 1] 1 2] 8 [9 4 0 1] 9 2 10 [6 7 [0 3] 1 40] 0 2]
 ```

+When you invoke an arm at axis `n` in a core, the Nock computation is essentially `[9 n [0 1]]`—take the formula at axis `n` and evaluate it with the entire core as the subject.

+The **battery** is a tree of Nock formulas, each identified by an axis position.
+These formulas are the “arms” of the core—named computations that can be invoked at need.
+Each arm is computed with the entire core as its subject, giving it access to both the code (other arms) and data (payload) of the core.

+The **payload** contains the data and context for the battery's operation.
+It includes the **sample**, or arguments, and the **context**, or overall subject provided such as the standard library.

 One last note:  the `[battery payload]` pattern is a Hoon convention:  nothing in Nock requires it, not even opcode 9.

 ### Atoms